lemire/simdcomp/README.md

 A simple C library for compressing lists of integers using binary packing and SIMD instructions.

-This library can decode billions of compressed integers per second on most desktop or laptop processors.
+This library can decode at least 4 billions of compressed integers per second on most desktop or laptop processors.
+That is, it can decompress data at a rate of 15 GB/s.
+This is significantly faster than generic codecs like gzip, LZO, Snappy or LZ4.

 What is it for?
 -------------